Ian144/Ian144.github.io/README.md

 ## my other site, an F# key-value store: https://fredisnet.org/

-## interested in hiring me, ? my email address is my GitHub username followed by '@hotmail.com'
+## interested in hiring me or asking me questions about FsFIX? my email address is my GitHub user-name followed by '@hotmail.com'

 1. unit tests are still useful, property testing is not always appropriate.